16pravinkumar/Python-env-setup/Angular_setup_and_folder_structure.md

 # All About Signals
 ### What is signal
- `A signal is a wrapper around a value
+ A signal is a wrapper around a value
   That give a signal when value changes
   ```
+Signal Method
 count = signal(10)

 normal method
 count = 10
 ```
- `